hosseinrahimi/SlidingMenu/README.md

+Work with DrawerArrowDrawable
+------------------------------------------------

 __4.__      Add this Code to end of your Project

-Work whit DrawerArrowDrawable
-------------------------------------------------

     /////////////////////////////////////Start Work whit DrawerArrowDrawable/////////////////////////////////
     DisplayMetrics DisplayPropertyW = config.nilu.getResources().getDisplayMetrics();